LoganGrier/constrained-type/README.md

 The `Generic` module allows users to create generic constraints.

-At present, only generics with one or two type parameters are supported, though it would be easy to add support for additional type parameters by copying and tweaking existing code.
+At present, only generics with one, two or three type parameters are supported, though it would be easy to add support for additional type parameters by copying and tweaking existing code.
 PRs are welcome.

 ### 5.1 Arrays